-To access this page, click a link in the dashboard's Endpoint Protection Status graph.
-Click a specific platform type or All.
+To access this page, click a link in the Dashboard's Endpoint Protection Status graph.
+You can click a specific platform type or All.
 The page provides protection details on the endpoints within that platform.

 Platform - Windows, Mac, Mobile Devices, All, Protected, or Not Protected